 |Recess-07||Lab5-6 will be submitted according to capstone project grouping, i.e. merge the two (or three) versions into one better version per capstone project group; The capstone project group will start brainstorm possible capstone project ideas (medium sized), discuss the feasibility of such ideas with the Lab TAs or the lecturer with the lecturer having the final say.
 There is NO lecturer-proposed projects this time...|

 |08||All proposals should be completed latest by Tuesday of Week 08 (07 March 2017) as Steven will be away on 9-14 March (end of Week 08 - mid of Week 09) and you all have to start your project anyway by Week 09...
 Write down your project abstract at iSTePS system directly (read these instruction slides).|

 |10||Development work: Iteration 1, front-end and back-end have to be done in parallel, remember to manage manpower properly|

-This all important sub-section is a STILL A DRAFT.
+This all important sub-section is a more or less final.

 The grading of this 41% course project is based on "combination of many factors" computed using a "complex but sophisticated ranking algorithm that resembles how Google Page Rank algorithm works" and adjusted based on feedback from the past 2 AYs.
 The rationale is that a good website (web application) should rank highly in search engine results (that takes in lots of factors and very hard to game the system...) and a weak website (web application) won't have that many visitors due to low search engine results.
 The details of this ranking system is shown below.
 The final ranking day of CS3226 course project is on Wednesday, 12 April 2017, during the 10th STePS.
 But generally we monitor each group's progress since Week 09-13.

-The list of capstone projects and the (currently empty) scores will be added when it is available.
+The list of capstone projects and the scores: